 WHAT IS CPPD?

 The Cassava Post-harvest Physiological Deterioration (CPPD) Project is examining carotenoid levels and post-harvest physiological deterioration (PPD) tolerance in cassava roots in Nigeria.
-The objective is to increase their shelf life.
+The objective is to increase the shelf life of cassava roots post harvest.
 Cassava is a staple crop for over half of the Nigerian population, but its potential to contribute to food security is currently being threatened by the rapid nature of its PPD.
 This deterioration of cassava roots can result in economic losses as high as 60% within 48 hours.
 CPPD is working to breed more PPD-tolerant, carotenoid-rich cassava that will help contribute to food security and economic development in Nigeria.

 WHAT ARE ITS AIMS?